stsaz/phiola/README.md

 # Record to the automatically named output file
 phiola record -o @nowdate-@nowtime.flac

+# Record with a specific audio format
+phiola record -aformat int16 -rate 48000 -channels 2 -o audio.flac

 # Start recording, then stop recording from another process:
 #   Step 1: start recording and listen for system-wide commands
 phiola record -o audio.flac -remote
 #   Step 2: send 'stop' signal to the phiola instance that is recording audio
 phiola remote stop

+# Record and pass the audio through Dynamic Audio Normalizer filter
+phiola record -danorm 'frame 500 size 15' -o audio.flac

+# Record and pass the audio to another program
+phiola record -o @stdout.wav | your_program
 ```

+> Note: the output audio format is chosen automatically by the file extension you specify.

 Convert: